-With the one-year grace period for compliance with the Protection of Personal Information Act (POPI) ending on 30 June 2021, it’s difficult to think about anything outside of your own organisation’s compliance (well at least for us compliance fanatics that is).
+With the one-year grace period for compliance with the Protection of Personal Information Act (POPI) ending on the 30th of June 2021, it’s difficult to think about anything outside of your own organisation’s compliance (well at least for us compliance fanatics, that is).
 However, if you’re considering an M&A deal currently or in the future, POPI should definitely be at top of the list in terms of due diligence and integration.

 Before considering the data protection compliance of the target company, you’ll need to consider what information you require from the target for due diligence purposes.
 No doubt you will be requiring data containing personal information of their staff, potentially their suppliers and their customers.
-This particularly rings true in South Africa, where POPI applies to personal information of juristic persons (e.g. companies) as well.
-One can then only hope that the target has included in their privacy notices to relevant data subjects that their information may be shared in the future for merger or corporate restructuring purposes.
-Updating the privacy notices could alert persons to the proposed transaction and so its key to ensure that your target’s ducks are in a row.
-It’s also important for post-merger integration purposes to make sure that the target’s privacy notices make provision for sharing information amongst group entities.
+This rings particularly true in South Africa, where POPI applies to personal information of juristic persons (e.g. companies) as well.
+One can then only hope that, the target has included in their privacy notices to relevant data subjects, notice that their information may be shared in the future for merger or corporate restructuring purposes.
+Updating the privacy notices could alert persons to the proposed transaction, thuskey to ensure that your target’s ducks are in a row before any process is initiated.
+It is also important for post-merger integration purposes to make sure that the target’s privacy notices make provision for sharing information amongst group entities.

-Further considerations include the technical measures in place to ensure protection of personal information, particularly around security of your target’s systems and whether any breaches have previously occurred.
-Just ask Marriot Hotels, who last year were fined an impressive GBP18.4million by the UK Information Commissioner Office for failing to keep customer data secure.
-The breach occurred by way of a cyber-attack of Starwood Hotel and Resorts Worldwide in 2014, which was prior to Marriot Hotels acquiring Starwood, but remained undetected until 2018, hence Marriot being fined.
-Marriot is also now facing a class action lawsuit by individuals affected.
+Further considerations include the technical measures in place to ensure protection of personal information, particularly around security of a target’s systems and whether any breaches have previously occurred.
+Just ask Marriot Hotels, who last year were fined an impressive GBP18.4 million by the UK Information Commissioner’s Office for failing to keep customer data secure.
+The breach occurred by way of a cyber-attack of Starwood Hotel and Resorts Worldwide in 2014.
+This breach occurred prior to Marriot Hotels acquiring Starwood, but remained undetected until 2018, hence Marriot being fined.
+Marriot is also now facing a class-action lawsuit by individuals affected.